-\paragraph{Methodology} For each experiment, a total of $10,000$ queries to $R$ are allowed.
-Restricting the query budget allows fair comparison between the classical GFN, which queries $R$ once per trajectory, and \subo{}, which observes intermediate state rewards.
-Once the query budget is exhausted, we continue training all GFNs \emph{offline} on their accumulated data.
-This allows to further monitor the learning signals that can be obtained using upper bounds.
-We present the results with respect to the gradient steps to observe the progress of training beyond the fixed number of trajectories that can be sampled.
+\paragraph{Methodology} A total of 10k queries to $R$ are allowed for each experiment.
+Restricting the query budget allows for a fair comparison between the classical GFN, which queries $R$ once per trajectory, and \subo{}, which observes intermediate state rewards.
+At budget exhaustion, we continue to train all GFNs \emph{offline} on their accumulated data to monitor the effect of learning signals that can be obtained using upper bounds.
+We present the results w.r.t. the gradient steps to observe the progress of training beyond the fixed number of trajectories that can be sampled, as the offline training aspect prevents meaningful tracking w.r.t. queries to $R$.
 Each experiment is repeated 10 times on a different random seed; we report the mean and 95\% confidence intervals (computed from a $t$ distribution).
-In experiments on random graphs, note that graph instances are also randomized by the seed, such that results are aggregated on 10 graph instances.
+In experiments on random graphs, graph instances are also randomized by the seed, such that results are aggregated on 10 graph instances.

-\paragraph{Implementation Details} We implement \subo{} such that it only considers the tightest bound available in each given state and filters out upper bounds below the highest reward observed so far.
-This limits exploration to promising states only.
+\paragraph{Implementation Details} We implement \subo{} such that, among the vast amount of bounds it generates, it picks the tightest bounds available and filters out upper bounds below the highest reward observed so far, in order to encourage exploration of promising high-reward states.
 After budget exhaustion, this filtering is turned off to prevent overfitting.
-We investigate the \subof{} variant, for which the filtering remains.
-This forces \subof{} to exploit its knowledge and focus the flow where the reward seems to improve over the highest reward so far.
+We investigate the \subof{} variant, for which the filtering remains, focusing the flow where the reward seems to improve over the highest reward so far. \subo{}\textsc(-F) leverages $P_F$ as the data collection policy.
 As in prior works~\citep{zhangLetFlowsTell2023, silvaWhenGFlowNetsLearn2024,dasilvaEmbarrassinglyParallelGFlowNets2024a}, we parameterize all strategies with a Graph Isomorphism Network~\citep{xuHowPowerfulAre2018}.
-All GFNs are trained off-policy using the Trajectory Balance criterion~\citep{malkinTrajectoryBalanceImproved2022}, with a replay buffer accumulating sampled trajectories; \subo{} variants additionally considers submodular upper bounds on the reward of unobserved terminating states.
-See Appendix~\ref{app:impl_details} for more details.
+All GFNs are trained off-policy using the Trajectory Balance criterion~\citep{malkinTrajectoryBalanceImproved2022}, with a replay buffer accumulating sampled trajectories.
+Details are in Appendix~\ref{app:impl_details}.